angrybacon/doomsday-wiki/markdown/articles/2022/01/17/zero-respect.md

 - **Take out**: 1 Duress, 1 Thoughtseize, 1 Street Wraith
 - **Bring in**: 2 Flusterstorm, 1 Thassa's Oracle

 Try your best.
-Play around Daze/Monkey/Bolt/Wasteland/Stifle when you can.
+Play around Daze, Monkey, Bolt, Wasteland, and Stifle when you can.
 Don't play around them when you can't.
 If they have Torpor Orb, good for them.
 They obviously wanted it more.
-The changes we make are because of :card[Ragavan, Nimble Pilferer] because us having our own discard hit is devastating.
+The changes we make are because of :card[Ragavan, Nimble Pilferer] because us having our own discard hit us is devastating.
 Second Oracle lets you act a bit ore aggressively in pile building and also acts as a buffer to random instances of having your sole win condition exiled to monkey.

 :::row{variant=centered}
 - Delver of Secrets